xentek/t_bird/README.md

  - Upload an image, posted from a multi-part form,
  - process the file into 1 or more versions (resize, crop, etc),
- - and stream the files to S3 for storage without keeping anything on the local filesystem.
+ - and upload the file(s) to S3 for storage.

 ## Usage